 You can add tons of passive storage to your home plus added style and flair.
 Using hidden door tech, you can also disguise things life family safes, gun cabinets, and closet jewelry storage while installing your other shelves and storage improvements.

 Last but not least, don't forget that your unfinished home spaces could be improved.
 In addition to cool hidden entrances for your attic or basement, you can also finish them.
 Put down reinforcement beams and floorboards in your attic so no one steps through a ceiling panel.
 Put up wall panels and finished flooring in your basement, along with doors and built-in storage.

 Improving your home is a great way to make the most of your new at-home routine.
-Here at Murphy Door, we specialize in hidden doors, secure storage, and built-in cabinetry.
+Here at Murphy Door, we specialize in single and hidden French doors, secure storage, and built-in cabinetry.
 Contact us for handy DIY remodeling projects and kits to install your own customized hidden door design.